 Creating a Web Messenger

 The Flow XO Web Messenger is a bot interface that can be embedded in any website, landing page or web app.
-It can be accessed through our web widget.
+It can be accessed through our web widget, directly via it's own URL, or can be embedded within the body of a webpage.

 Follow these steps to create a web messenger: